Family Time in Whistler: The Savvy Sassy Edition

 Big views, happy kids – family vacation success.
 All photographs thanks to Andrea Fellman.

 As we pulled into Whistler my son Hudson rolled down his window to try to catch a taste of the snow on his tongue.
-It had been 9 years since we had been in Whistler — my daughter, McKenna, was only 1 year old at that time and my son… well, he didn’t even exist yet.
+It had been nine years since we had been in Whistler — my daughter, McKenna, was only a one year old at that time and my son… well, he didn’t even exist yet.
 A lot has changed since we visited last, including Whistler being a Host Mountain Resort for the 2010 Winter Games, so we were excited to see what Whistler now had to offer a family in search of that perfect winter vacation.

 Where We Stayed

-We stayed in the Upper Village at The Coast Blackcomb Suites at Whistler, which has everyone’s favorite feature: ski-in/ski-out access.
+We stayed in the Upper Village at Blackcomb Spring Suites in Whistler, which has everyone’s favorite feature: ski-in/ski-out access.
 We rented a two bedroom condo, complete with kitchen, fireplace and a dreamy snow-covered view of the mountain.
 Every night, we retreated back to the suite to enjoy the hot tub, which was the perfect way to end a day on the mountain as a family.
 We were so close to the mountain we could see a chairlift as we relaxed!
 The biggest benefit to staying at The Coast Blackcomb Suites — besides the obvious luxury of being ski-in/ski-out — was that the rental shop was on-site.
 We were able to rent all our snowboard gear right there and drop it off to be stored every night.
 If you’ve ever been on a ski vacation with kids you know exactly how amazing this is!